Xiphereal/FlowTaskManagement/README.md

 ## Docs
 The UML usage style in this project is _sketching_, as described by Marting Fowler e.g. _UML Distilled, Martin Fowler (2009)_.
 This basically means that it is used as a quick sketch to clarify ideas in broad strokes, and is neither intended to be kept up to date nor describe the project fully.

+> [!IMPORTANT]
-In a real-life scenario, I'd discuss with the team if they are conformable with this approach or if another is needed.
+> In a real-life scenario, I'd discuss with the team if they are conformable with this approach or if another is needed.

 ### Documenting architectural, design or almost any decision made